Eliudgt3rs/Eliudgt3rs/README.md

 ### About me

-💻I am an indie software developer and entrepreneur with a dream to improve the standards of software used in Africa and around the world.
-I plan to achieve this by creating high-performance web applications that solve real-life everyday problems.
-As the lead of Dr Web Kenya, I actively build scalable and efficient solutions using the MERN stack and other modern technologies like Firebase and AI.
-I deliver tailored digital products that meet the evolving needs of businesses across various industries.
-My work emphasizes innovation, user friendliness, and long-term value, ensuring every project contributes to client success and growth.
+💻I am an indie software developer and entrepreneur with a dream to improve the standards of software used across Africa and beyond.
+I achieve this by creating high-performance web applications that solve real-life everyday problems.
+As the lead of Dr Web Kenya, I actively build these scalable and efficient solutions using the MERN stack and other modern technologies like Firebase and AI.
+This allows me to deliver tailored digital assests that meet the evolving needs of businesses like handling **M-PESA** payments online.
+My work emphasizes innovation, user friendliness, and long-term value.

-- 💡🔬 I am also keen in the fields of Artificial Intelligence and Machine Learning.
-I continuously explore how intelligent systems can enhance user experience, automate workflows, and unlock new possibilities in software development.
-My goal is to integrate smart technologies into modern applications to create solutions that are not just functional—but predictive, adaptive, and transformative.
+- 💡🔬 I am spreading my wings in Artificial Intelligence and Machine Learning.
+I continuously explore how intelligent systems enhance user experience, automate workflows, and unlock new possibilities in software development.
+My objective is to integrate smart technologies into modern applications to create solutions that are not just functional—but predictive, adaptive, and transformative.

 ---